Active Structure Learning of Bayesian Networks in an Observational Setting

 The naive algorithm observes all variable subsets the same number of times.
 Thus, it does not make use of possible differences in difficulty in identifying different parts of the structure.
 We propose a new interactive algorithm, \algname, which uses previous observations to identify such differences to reduce the sample complexity.
 Our approach is based on incrementally adding families to the output structure, until it is fully defined.
 This reduces the sample complexity in cases where the early acceptance of families allows removing some variables from observation.

 A challenging property of Bayesian networks in this respect is \emph{Markov equivalence}.
-Two graphs are considered Markov equivalent if they induce the same conditional independence constraints \cite{AnderssonMaPe97}.
-This also means that for any distribution, the score of the two graphs is identical.
+Two graphs are considered Markov equivalent if they induce the same conditional independence constraints \citep{AnderssonMaPe97}.
+It has been shown that for any dataset, the likelihood of the data given the graph is the same for all Markov equivalent graphs \citep{HeckermanGeCh95}.
+Since the score defined in \secref{prel} is the asymptotic log-likelihood of an infinite sample drawn from the distribution, the scores of two Markov equivalent graphs are identical.
 Almost all DAGs in $\struct_{d,k}$ have other Markov-equivalent DAGs in $\struct_{d,k}$, and usually there is not even a single family that is shared by all Markov-equivalent graphs. \algname\ addresses this issue by directly handling Markov equivalence classes, which are the equivalence classes induced on $\struct_{d,k}$ by the Markov-equivalence relation.
-Denote the set of equivalence classes (ECs) in $\struct_{d,k}$ by $\ecset_{d,k}$.
+Denote the set of equivalence classes (ECs) in $\struct_{d,k}$ by $\ecset_{d,k},$ and note that each equivalence class $E\in\ecset_{d,k}$ is a set of structures, $E \subseteq \struct_{d,k}$.
 Since all the structures in a given EC have the same score, we can discuss the score of an EC without confusion.
 For an EC $E \in \ecset_{d,k}$, denote by $\score(E)$ the (identical) score of the graphs in $E$.
 An \emph{optimal EC} is an EC that maximizes the score over all ECs in $\ecset_{d,k}$.
 Note that this EC might not be unique.